 4. Don’t Waste Your Time With Multiple Agents

 All life insurance rates are regulated by law in every state of the US.
 If there is one concept you need to understand, insurance brokers and agents cannot discount rates.
 Your state’s Department of Insurance regulates life insurance prices if an agent shows you rates from Prudential or American General, for example.

 Every other insurance agent in the nation will show these same rates with no exceptions.
 Even purchasing directly from the company will result in the same rates.
-So if you find an agent or broker you like, stick with him, or otherwise, you will be simply wasting your valuable time and getting confused.
-Many people go from website to website looking at life insurance quote engines and look at the same rates every time.
+So if you find an agent or broker you like, stick with him; otherwise, you will be wasting your valuable time and getting confused.
+Many people go from website to website, looking at life insurance quote engines and looking at the same rates every time.

 Modern telephone applications are all we recommend now.
-The paper and online applications are basically obsolete if you are looking to save time and apply in the most efficient way possible.
-If you remember in the past, the paper application contained about 20 pages, and having a case of writer’s cramp was a sure thing when you were done.
+Paper and online applications are obsolete if you want to save time and apply in the most efficient way possible.
+If you remember, the paper application contained about 25 pages in the past, and having a case of writer’s cramp was a sure thing when you were done.

-The online application was much better but many people would get confused completing them if they did not have sufficient computer experience.
-You would also have to have a fast internet connection to perform the online application properly.
+The online application was much better, but many people would get confused about completing them if they did not have sufficient computer experience.
+You will also have a fast internet connection to perform the online application properly.

-The telephone applications will allow you to sit back and listen to a very friendly young lady ask you the questions and you answer them.
-Nothing could ever be easier when it comes to applying for life insurance.
+The telephone applications will allow you to sit back and listen to a very friendly young lady ask you questions, and you answer them.
+Nothing could ever be more accessible when applying for life insurance.

 All the best,

-Finding the best life insurance policy is very simple when using a good agent.
-If you have any questions, contact us today, and we will help you with no cost or obligation.
+When using a good agent, finding the best life insurance policy is very simple.
+If you have any questions, contact us today, and we will help you at no cost or obligation.
 We are brokers and do not work for insurance companies.
 We only have your interest in mind by helping you get the best policy at the lowest possible rates.
 You can also set up a specific time to get all your questions answered.